-There is growing recognition that although disadvantaged communities have a range of complex and inter-related needs, they also have assets at the social and community level that can help strengthen community resilience and improve or protect people's health and well-being.
+However, in recent years, there has also been a growing recognition that although disadvantaged communities have a range of complex and inter-related needs, they also have assets at the social and community level that can help strengthen community resilience and improve, or protect, people's health and well-being.
 At a time of fiscal restraint and increasing demand, identifying and making effective use of these assets to promote self-supporting communities is an integral part of a strengths-based approach to commissioning public services.

 Digital exclusion can contribute to loneliness, as well as making it difficult to access information and services and secure employment.
 It is estimated that around 7% of people in Herefordshire used the internet more than three months ago or have never used the internet, however we know that nationally the percentage is much higher among elderly and disabled people.